-Cognitive Dissonance, this is where your beliefs don’t match your realities.
-Yet, as they show you one reality that matched your beliefs, especially in the beginning, it’s hard to see what’s truly happening and causes inner conflict within your own mind.
+Cognitive Dissonance is where your beliefs don’t match your realities.
+Yet, as they show you one reality that matches your beliefs, especially in the beginning, it’s hard to see what’s truly happening and causes inner conflict within your own mind.

 Beliefs.
 That you should stand by and help your parents that raised you, you should keep the family together, and children should have two parents together.

-A narcissists Reality to them is a reality, and they do not care for others opinions.
-Narcissist beliefs are, they are better and more important than all others.
+A narcissist’s Reality to them is a reality, and they do not care for others’ opinions.
+Narcissists’ beliefs are that they are better and more important than all others.
 They will seek to destroy those who don’t conform to their demands.

-Gaslighting, this is an insidious form of mental torture, slowly designed to brainwash you over some time, not to be able to get to grips with reality, to confuse your state of mind, to leave you feeling crazy, anxious, lonely, depressed.
+Gaslighting is an insidious form of mental torture, slowly designed to brainwash you over some time, not to be able to get to grips with reality, to confuse your state of mind, to leave you feeling crazy, anxious, lonely, or depressed.

 Narcissistic people use this to keep you trapped and to keep you hooked on them, to go to them for those reality checks.

-Brain Damage., Mental abuse over a prolonged period of time causes brain damage, and it shrinks your hippocampus which houses your memory and with all the gaslighting it makes it incredibly hard to see and remember facts.
-It also grows your amygdala which houses your emotions, so all your feelings are in a constant state of high, good and bad, with the narcissist playing nice, those good emotions are heightened to an extreme.
+Brain Damage., Mental abuse over a prolonged period of time causes brain damage.
+It shrinks your hippocampus, which houses your memory, and with all the gaslighting, it makes it incredibly hard to see and remember facts.
+It also grows your amygdala which houses your emotions, so all your feelings are in a constant state of high, good and bad.
+With the narcissist playing nice, those good emotions are heightened to an extreme.
 When they hurt you, those negative emotions are also heightened to extremes.
-So you end up running on lack of memory with an emotional rollercoaster of extreme highs and lows.
+So you end up running on a lack of memory with an emotional rollercoaster of extreme highs and lows.

 Narcissistic people fill their human needs in a negative, quick fix and sometimes violent ways.
 They feel significant, certainty and connection when they are threatening others.

-Even if we were around a narcissist where those around us sensed something wasn’t quite right with them, told us to leave.
-As we could see the good side of the narcissistic person, now it could very well be the gaslighting and blame-shifting that makes us blame us.
-Still, we are aware and open to our own insecurities, vulnerabilities, faults and flaws, as we understand that we are not perfect as most of us are all imperfectly perfect in our own right, we simply care for others want to help those, want to understand more about them, don’t want to quit, until we’ve exhausted every single option to change, then and only then can we walk away and bolt the door shut to the past.
-Begin to learn more about ourselves, within ourselves of who we are, who we want to be, what makes us work, what makes us and others do what they do, feel how they feel, care on a deep level and learn to help ourselves first then those who want to be helped, and walk away from those who just seek to destroy others.
+Even if we were around a narcissist where those around us sensed something wasn’t quite right with them, they told us to leave.
+As we could see the good side of the narcissistic person, now it could very well be the gaslighting and blame-shifting that makes us blame ourselves.
+Still, we are aware and open to our own insecurities, vulnerabilities, faults and flaws, as we understand that we are not perfect as most of us are all imperfectly perfect in our own right.
+We simply care for others, want to help those, want to understand more about them, and don’t want to quit until we’ve exhausted every single option to change.
+Then and only then can we walk away and bolt the door shut to the past.
+Begin to learn more about ourselves, within ourselves of, who we are, who we want to be, what makes us work, what makes us and others do what they do, feel how they feel, care on a deep level and learn to help ourselves first then those who want to be helped, and walk away from those who just seek to destroy others.

-We have a great view of perceptions and can see others ideas, viewpoints, now a narcissistic person can only see their own, whereas we are open to ideas and taking on board other peoples points of view.
+We have a great view of perceptions and can see others’ ideas and viewpoints.
+A narcissistic person can only see their own, whereas we are open to ideas and taking on board other people’s points of view.

 Now is the time to work on you, believe in you, you are worthy, you are special, you are loving, you are kind, you do deserve so much better, someone who is willing to try all they can to help these people, to hurt even though they know it’s time to walk away, to develop themselves and to learn, to let go of the past, to be able to look into it and understand it and move forward without regrets, you did all you could at those times with good intentions with the knowledge you had.
 You have